BirdeeHub/nixCats-nvim/README.md

     4. export all the options possible

     The clever part is organizing it so that it is not unusable.
-    Read the nixperts help if you are curious as to how I implemented these 3 concepts, then check ./builder/utils.nix if you are REALLY curious.

     It is entirely possible to use this flake and barely deal with the nix, and then make better use of the nix integration options